Stephen Doheny: International career

 In July 2021, Doheny was added to Ireland's Twenty20 International (T20I) squad for their series against South Africa, after Neil Rock tested positive for COVID-19.
 In June 2022, Doheny was named in Ireland's T20I squad for their two-match series against India.
 Later the same month, he was also named in Ireland's One Day International (ODI) squad for their series against New Zealand.
 In July 2022, Doheny was named in Ireland's T20I squad also for their series against New Zealand.
 Later the same month, Doheny was also named in Ireland's T20I squads for their matches against South Africa in Bristol, and for their home series against Afghanistan.

 In December 2022, he was named in the Ireland's squad for their white-ball series against Zimbabwe.
 On 12 January 2023, he made his T20I debut for Ireland in the first T20I match.
+In October 2023, he was named as captain of an Ireland Emerging squad which toured the West Indies cricket team for a List A and First Class Cricket series against the West Indies Academy.